matthew7j2014/pokemon-5e/campaign.md

 *Wavelength raises her hand.
 "Enough.
 I think they understand."
 Mewtwo's grip loosens slightly.
 "You have two choices.
 Leave now with this knowledge, or I demonstrate what 100% looks like.

 **The Parting Message:**
 *"You may go.
 In fact, I insist.
+Mewtwo will not concede.
 Tell the League what you've seen here.
 Tell them about Mewtwo.
 Tell them that Mt.
 Moon was just the prototype."
 She smiles coldly.
 "Phase 2 begins soon.
 I do hope they're prepared."*

 **Consequences of the "Defeat":**
 - **Intelligence gained** - scope of Rocket's true plan revealed